microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamPrimaryChannel.md

         - `[CoverImageItemId <String>]`: Unique identifier of the [driveItem][] that is the cover of the album.
       - `[ChildCount <Int32?>]`: Number of children contained immediately within this container.
     - `[CTag <String>]`: An eTag for the content of the item.
 This eTag is not changed if only the metadata is changed.
 Note This property is not returned if the item is a folder.
 Read-only.
-    - `[Children <IMicrosoftGraphDriveItem1[]>]`: Collection containing Item objects for the immediate children of Item.
+    - `[Children <IMicrosoftGraphDriveItem[]>]`: Collection containing Item objects for the immediate children of Item.
 Only items representing folders have children.
 Read-only.
 Nullable.
     - `[Content <Byte[]>]`: The content stream, if the item represents a file.
     - `[Deleted <IMicrosoftGraphDeleted>]`: deleted
       - `[(Any) <Object>]`: This indicates any property can be added to this object.